abhayhm/steganography/README.txt

 Run:
 ----
-1. Encode secret.txt into beautiful.bmp and generate stego_img.bmp
+1. Encode secret.txt into beautiful.bmp and generate stego.bmp
-./steg -e beautiful.bmp secret.txt stego_img.bmp
+./steg -e beautiful.bmp secret.txt stego.bmp

-This should encode secret.txt into beautiful.bmp and generate output file stego_img.bmp
+This should encode secret.txt into beautiful.bmp and generate output file stego.bmp

-2. Decode secret from stego_img.bmp and save as retrieved_secret.txt
+2. Decode secret from stego.bmp and save as password.txt
-./steg -d stego_img.bmp retrieved_secret.txt
+./steg -d stego.bmp password.txt

-This should decode retrieved_secret.txt from stego_img.bmp
+This should decode password.txt from stego.bmp

+3. Get help on how to run the program
+./steg -h

+This should display usage help about the program